-An obvious starting point for investigating the structure and underlying forces at work in the Internet is to inspect detailed router-level maps from ISPs (Internet Service Providers).
-Abilene, the backbone for the Internet2 academic network, is illustrated in Figure 2 and is an ideal example for many reasons that will be exploited throughout this analysis [21].
-Abilene publishes detailed hardware specifications for each router and link, so Figure 2 is exact, not an approximation based on indirect measurements.
-Abilene is also a state-of-the-art network with essentially no difference between physical (i.e. layer 2) and IP (i.e. layer 3) connectivity.
+An obvious starting point for investigating the structure and underlying forces at work in the Internet is to inspect detailed router-level maps from Internet service providers (ISPs).
+Abilene, the backbone for the Internet2 academic network, is illustrated in Fig. 1 and is an ideal example for many reasons that will be exploited throughout this analysis.
+Abilene publishes detailed hardware specifications for each router and link, so Fig. 1 is exact, not an approximation based on indirect measurements.
+Abilene is also a state-of-the-art network with essentially no difference between physical (i.e., layer two) and Internetprotocol (IP) (i.e., layer three) connectivity.
 This simplifies the exposition without loss of generality and also eliminates a source of confusion in measured data from networks that use older legacy technologies.
 Using regional academic networks and commercial ISPs, we verified that all the inferences and conclusions based on Abilene hold in general.
-Commercial ISPs do not allow publishing such details because of proprietary considerations, but router-level measurement studies [22, 23, 24] further confirm our analysis [7, 25, 26], although this requires additional statistical and Internet-specific expertise beyond the intended scope of this paper.
+Commercial ISPs do not allow publishing such details because of proprietary considerations, but router-level measurement studies (21, 22, ††) further confirm our analysis (7, 23, 24), although this requires additional statistical and Internet-specific expertise beyond the intended scope of this article.